-Today would have been my mama’s 99th birthday, something she would have no doubt hated if she were alive today (it was hard to grow old for one so young at heart).
+Today would have been my mama’s 100th birthday, something I simply cannot fathom; where has the time gone??
 My mother was an exquisite role-model of motherhood.
 She loved me, spent time with me, loved me enough to instill what it meant to be a Maney, and disciplined me when I did not live up to that standard.
 I hated it at the time, but am grateful for it today.
 She allowed me to have a childhood that was second to none because she insisted that I be a kid and worked sacrificially to make that happen.
-In that regard, I have missed her presence these past 13 years.
+In that regard, I have missed her presence these past 14 years.
 But I cannot be sad because I would rather her be where she is than to be here with me and struggling with illness and infirmity like she did in her last years (check out this reflection on grief and consolation over parents who have died).

 Thank you mama, for being the mother you were.
 Thank you for all your sacrifice for me and for our family.
 Thank you for allowing me to grow up in a timely manner and not before it was my time to do so.
 Thank you for personifying sacrificial love for me.
 And thank you, dear God, for blessing me with the best parents a person could ever want or dream of having.